held-logo

 The use of for and to; voor and naar

 Correct use of English words for and to or the Dutch equivalents voor and naar, in contexts the action has a direction and is to the benefit of someone or something, is espescially difficult for Brazilians.
 The problem seem to be a combination of the false homonym problem, concept splitting and overlapping meanings.
-More details can be found in the dedicated handout The For, To problem (in and about English). icon in page
+More details can be found in the dedicated handout The For, To problem. icon in page

 Portuguese possible meaning English Dutch